Cumbrian Challenge

 Testimonials

-Don’t take our word for it hear from past participants!
+Don’t take our word for it hear from returning participants!

 It’s a well organised event from start to finish, from the first email received on registering, to the last email thanking us for taking part and raising the money.
 We feel part of the event, as we are aware of everything that is going on during the lead up to arriving, great communication.